 DIANA J. R. LAFFERTY

-Julia is a former Freshman Fellow and currently a Junior at NMU pursuing a Bachelor's degree in Biology with an emphasis in Ecology.
-As a long-term WECOS Lab member she has contributed to multiple collaborative initiatives including a study to evaluate the effectiveness of remote cameras to track molt phenology in snowshoe hares, an investigation into the relationship between digestive tract morphology and gut microbiomes in waterfowl, and she is a dedicated technician on the Yooper Wildlife Watch project.
-This year, Julia is contributing to a joint initiative among the WECOS Lab, NMU Vertebrate Zoology Museum, and Alaska Department of Fish and Game to examine relationships among American marten, their internal parasites, and their gut microbiomes across the vast Alaska landscape.
+Julia is a former Freshman Fellow and a senior at NMU pursuing a Bachelor's degree in Biology with an emphasis in Ecology.
+As a long-term WECOS Lab member, Julia is a dedicated technician on our Yooper Wildlife Watch project as well as a contributor to multiple collaborative initiatives including (1) a study to evaluate the effectiveness of remote cameras to track molt phenology in snowshoe hares and (2) a joint initiative among the WECOS Lab, NMU Vertebrate Zoology Museum, and Alaska Department of Fish and Game to examine relationships among American marten, their internal parasites, and their gut microbiomes across the vast Alaska landscape.
+Julia is currently learning how to apply bioinformatics analyses to examine variation in gut microbial taxonomic diversity and community structure relative to differences in waterfowl gut morphology across taxa.
 In her spare time, Julia enjoys hiking on trails in Marquette and spending time with friends.
 Upon graduation, Julia plans to pursue a master's degree and continue contributing to wildlife research.